Post-WWII polish-type web renovators

 The authorities did not take kindly to the idea but the War Office did ask the Ministry of Supply to produce something like boot polish, in the right colours, to take the place of traditional Blanco.

-The answer came in an experimental renovator with a wax content which made it not only waterproof by shiny (dates for certain August 1949 if not before, made by Patrol Polishes Ltd of London W1 – see here).
-With camouflage in mind the War Office sent it back with a request that the shine be taken out.
+The answer came in an experimental renovator with a wax content which made it not only waterproof but shiny (dates for certain August 1949 if not before, made by Patrol Polishes Ltd of London W1 – see here).
+With camouflage in mind, the War Office sent it back with a request that the shine be taken out.
 As it turned out, this was not entirely possible, and the Army had to accept a certain amount of shine.

 Soldiers tested the new renovator in the Ministry of Supply’s Clothing and Stores Testing Establishment at Chatham and it had world-wide troop-trials in 1951 and 1952.
 A number of proprietary cleaners were also tried out but none was found as good as that produced by the Ministry of Supply.